 A trust consists of principal, interest, and dividends that are earned on the principal.
 The rules have been outlined by the person who originated the trust and determines who will be entitled to capital gains, income, etc. Many protections can be gained from a trust such as:

 - Protection of personal legacy from an heir's creditors

 You can also choose to form a revocable trust, which is also referred to as a living trust.
 These trusts can be distributed while the originator is living and can be changed, altered, or canceled.
 Irrevocable trusts cannot be modified or terminated without the permission of the beneficiaries.
 Irrevocable trusts must obtain a federal tax ID number so that the grantor can transfer the assets and remove their ownership rights.

 If you need help with an IRS EIN for an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.